alanarnholt/STT3850/Notes/Parent/Parent.md

 What Can We Conclude from the Schistosomiasis Study?
 ======================================================

-The key question in this study is whwther K11777 will reduce the spread of a common and potentially deadly disease.
+The key question in this study is whether K11777 will reduce the spread of a common and potentially deadly disease.
 The result that you calculated from the one-sided randomization hypothesis test should have been close to the exact _p_-value of 0.0278.
 This small _p_-value allows you to reject the null hypothesis and conclude that the worm counts are lower in the female treatment group than in the female control group.
 In every study, it is important to consider how random allocation and random sampling impact the conclusions.

 > _Random allocation_: The schistosomiasis stude was an **experiment** because the units (female mice) were randomly allocated to treatment or contol groups.
 To the best of our knowledge this experiment controlled for any outside influences and allows us to state that there is a cause and effect relationship between the treatment and response.
 Therefore, we can conclude that K11777 did _cause_ a reduction in the average number of schistosome parasites in these female mice.